 - 1. A stethoscope

 - 2. A 256 Hz tuning fork

 - 3. A reflex hammer

 - 4. A penlight

 - 5. A white coat

-- 6. Analogue wristwatch with second hand
+- 6. Analog wristwatch with a second hand

 - 7. Writing utensil: pen/pencil

 - 8. A paper to write note during SP encounter

-Note: Each exam room in the TECHS Center is equipped with an otoscope and an ophthalmoscope.
-Sphygmomanometers will be provided as needed.
-Therefore, students do not need to purchase these diagnostic instruments for the Medical Skills Course.
+Note: Each exam room in the TECHS Center is equipped with an otoscope, and an ophthalmoscope.
+Therefore, students do not need to purchase a diagnostic instrument set for the Medical Skills Course.